yeoman/yeoman.io/app/authoring/integrating-yeoman.md

 It provides the question-answer functionality (for instance, when you start `yo`, a set of possible actions is prompted to the user).
 Its signature and behavior follows these of [Inquirer.js](https://github.com/SBoudrias/Inquirer.js).
 When a generators call `this.prompt`, the call is in the end handled by the adapter.

 ### `Adapter#diff()`
-Called internally when a conflict is encountered and the user ask for a diff between the old and the new file (both files content is passed as aguments).
+Called internally when a conflict is encountered and the user ask for a diff between the old and the new file (both files content is passed as arguments).

 ### `Adapter#log()`
 It's both a function and an object intended for generic output.